ytiurin/downscale/README.md

 Also, the usage of [`Math.round()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round "The Math.round() function returns the value of a number rounded to the nearest integer.") method is avoided in favour of [Bitwise operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators "Bitwise operators treat their operands as a sequence of 32 bits (zeroes and ones), rather than as decimal, hexadecimal, or octal numbers.
 For example, the decimal number nine has a binary representation of 1001.
 Bitwise operators perform their operations on such binary representations, but they return standard JavaScript numerical values."), giving a significant boost in performance in some browsers.

+Sometimes the [`Promise`](https://developer.mozilla.org/en-US/docs/Web/API/Promise "The Promise interface represents a proxy for a value not necessarily known at its creation time.
+It allows you to associate handlers to an asynchronous action's eventual success or failure.
+This lets asynchronous methods return values like synchronous methods: instead of the final value, the asynchronous method returns a promise of having a value at some point in the future.") that resolves to a [`DOMString`](https://developer.mozilla.org/en-US/docs/Web/API/DOMString "DOMString is a UTF-16 String.
+As JavaScript already uses such strings, DOMString is mapped directly to a String.") containing the resulting image in [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/data_URIs "URLs prefixed with the data: scheme, allow content creators to embed small files inline in documents.") can delay the resolve to more then 1 second.
+If you need to get the result as early as possible, you should be using `afterScaleDone` parameter.
+It is a callback function that executes after the downscaling is done.

 Image cropping
 --------------
 Image cropping is very often used in pair with resizing, but both can be very naturally combined.
 As we don't need to iterate through pixels in cropped areas, the function does both downscaling and cropping in range of the same processing loop.
 This saves some memory and processing time.